 - A. State completely the action which is being recommended or required.
 Example: "Move that Society dues be lowered..." - B. Qualify wherever possible elements of the motion so that they are not open-ended or open for interpretation, debate or floor negotiation.
-Example: "Move that Society dues be lowered to \$90 per year..." - C. Include wherever appropriate the time frame for the execution of your request.
-Example: "Move that Society dues be lowered to \$90 per year, effective July 1, 2014." - D. Where a motion is expected to modify or to become a Rule of the Board (ROB), it should be worded as the proposed Rule of the Board is intended to read.
+Example: "Move that Society dues be lowered to \$260 per year..."

+- C. Include wherever appropriate the time frame for the execution of your request.
+Example: "Move that Society dues be lowered to \$260 per year, effective July 1, 2025." (with background data on fiscal and staff impact) - D. Where a motion is expected to modify or to become a Rule of the Board (ROB), it should be worded as the proposed Rule of the Board is intended to read.